USD ($)

 Configured manually or via DHCP Usually provided via DHCP or set as the default

-How to find Your Default Gateway?
+How to Find Your Default Gateway Address?

 To check the default gateway for your device, follow the given steps based on your operating system.